RomanKoshkin/EEG/README.md

-GRU_RAWset3_rec.set - restore from tablet.
+## Introduction

+This repository contains MATLAB scripts and links to data used as part of the EEG/ERP study to explore how WM load affects attention to task-irrelevant probe stimuli during simultaneous interpreting.
+The draft of the paper presenting the key findings is available at [bioRxiv.org](https://cloud.mail.ru/public/3Lon/PVvjRVfY4).
+Note that this repo contains only MATLAB scripts we used mainly for EEG dataset processing.
+For other scripts and datasets, refer to our other repository [here]().

-## Scripts and Functions Contained in this Project
+## Scripts and Functions Contained in this Repo

 ### NEW_GRAND_AVERAGE.m

 This MATLAB script plots ERPs specific to three distinct levels of WM load: low, medium and high.
 Unlike the limited functionality of the script SUPER.m, this one allow one to easily manipulate different parameters.
 For example, set subject- and direction-specific boundaries.
 It also plots effect size heatmaps and interaction plots, as well as boxplots of subject- and direction-specific WM load distributions.
 Finally, it performs some exploratory statistical tests.
-The actual test, however, were performed in R.
+The actual test, however, were performed in R (the scripts are available [here]().

 ### SUPER.m